5 Things I Didn't Know Before I Moved to USA

 |Carousel near food court INSIDE an outlet mall!|

-In the initial days here I compared everything, from places to prices, to what I was familiar with back home in Bangkok.
-Every other weekend my husband took me shopping to the bigger main department stores and retail stores around, at times to shopping centers, and sometimes to Galleria and NorthPark, the upscale shopping malls in Dallas.
-I realize I actually could have saved hundreds of the thousands of bucks I’ve splurged so far if I’d gone to the smaller off-price department stores instead like Ross, Marshalls, TJ Maxx, Burlington Coat Factory, Big Lots, and outlet stores, thrift stores, or surplus warehouses for certain items.
-I didn't know about it, so people, here’s what I’m telling you: if you don’t think shopping from cheaper stores is shameful – shop at those off-price or discount department stores and save some money.
+In the initial days here in the US I compared everything–from places to prices–to what I was familiar with back home in Bangkok.
+Every other weekend my husband took me shopping to the big stores and retail stores around, at times to shopping centers, and sometimes to Galleria and NorthPark, the upscale shopping malls in Dallas.
+I realize I actually could have saved hundreds of the thousands of bucks I’ve splurged so far if I’d gone to the smaller off-price department stores instead like Ross, Marshalls, TJ Maxx, Burlington Coat Factory, Big Lots, and outlet stores or surplus warehouses for certain items.
+I didn't know there was a lot of good stuff to shop at those off-price or discount stores.